houseabsolute/DateTime.pm/README.md

 ## 0-based Versus 1-based Numbers

-The DateTime.pm module follows a simple consistent logic for determining whether or not a given number is 0-based or 1-based.
+The DateTime.pm module follows a simple logic for determining whether or not a given number is 0-based or 1-based.

 Month, day of month, day of week, and day of year are 1-based.
 Any method that is 1-based also has an equivalent 0-based method ending in